 Google’s Nest WiFi is an excellent example of a mesh network router, where multiple nodes link together to form a wireless network with bigger, better coverage.
-That makes this router pack ideal for large spaces or homes that struggle with a lot of interference and dead zones.
+The router alone covers 2,200 square feet, but you can bundle it with either one or two “points” to cover up to 5,400 square feet.
+It’s ideal for large spaces or homes that struggle with heavy interference and dead zones.

-The real selling point is the ease of use, however.
-Unlike many other routers, the Nest WiFi makes setting up and managing a home network extremely simple.
-More than that, the router and points also function as Google Assistant smart speakers that can play music and control smart home devices.
+The real selling point is its ease of use, however.
+Unlike many other routers, Nest WiFi makes setting up and managing a home network extremely simple.
+More than that, each Google Wi-Fi unit also functions as a Google Assistant smart speaker that can play music and control smart home devices.